Pioneers in artificial intelligence win the Nobel Prize in physics

 Nobel announcements continue with the chemistry physics prize on Wednesday and literature on Thursday.
 The Nobel Peace Prize will be announced Friday and the economics award on Oct.
 14.

-Corder reported from The Hague, Netherlands.
+Corder reported from The Hague, Netherlands and Borenstein reported from Washington.
 Associated Press reporter Matt O'Brien contributed from Providence, Rhode Island.

 Credit: AP